Coastal Carolina vs. UL Monroe NCAA Football Odds, Plays and Insights | October 2, 2021

 UL Monroe Stats and Trends

-- UL Monroe's games this year have not gone over any of three set point totals.
+- UL Monroe's games this year have yet to go over the total in three opportunities.

-- The Warhawks average 17.0 points per game, comparable to the 16.0 the Chanticleers surrender.

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.